MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/mainframe-modernization-model9-content.md

 Organizations can choose between on-premises and cloud deployment options based on their specific needs and constraints:

-- **On-Premises Deployment:** BMC AMI Cloud Management Server can be installed on-premises on z/OS Container Extensions (zCX) or on a Linux virtual instance, offering flexibility for organizations with regulatory or latency requirements.
+- **On-premises deployment:** BMC AMI Cloud Management Server can be installed on-premises on z/OS Container Extensions (zCX) or on a Linux virtual instance, offering flexibility for organizations with regulatory or latency requirements.

-- **Data Transformation Service:** AMI Cloud Analytics service can run externally to the mainframe in an on-premises environment or be deployed in the cloud using server instances or container services, optimizing resource usage and performance.
+- **Data transformation service:** AMI Cloud Analytics service can run externally to the mainframe in an on-premises environment or be deployed in the cloud using server instances or container services, optimizing resource usage and performance.

-### Use Cases
+## Use Cases

-BMC AMI Cloud offers a suite of services that are suitable for various use cases:
+This architecture is suitable for various use cases:

-- **Mainframe Data Accessibility:** Make mainframe data available to Azure data services, AI, machine learning, analytics, and business intelligence tools.
+- **Mainframe data accessibility:** Make mainframe data available to Azure data services, AI, machine learning, analytics, and business intelligence tools.

-- **Data Protection:** Backup and archive mainframe data to Azure Blob Storage, ensuring data availability and durability.
+- **Data protection:** Backup and archive mainframe data to Azure Blob Storage, ensuring data availability and durability.

-- **Direct Data Integration:** Enable mainframe applications to write and read data directly to and from Blob Storage, streamlining workflows and reducing latency.
+- **Direct data integration:** Enable mainframe applications to write and read data directly to and from Blob Storage, streamlining workflows and reducing latency.

 - **Cybersecurity:** Protect mainframe data against cyberattacks by creating an immutable third copy in Azure, enhancing data security and compliance.